dzuk-mutant/font_notes/tables/sbix.md

 Unlike `CBDT/CBLC`, which requires you to restate layout variables over again in their own tables, `sbix` simply requires that you state them in the tables that were already designed to facilitate this.

-So yes, these are dependencies, but it's way better than what `CBDT/CBLC` does. =_='
+So yes, these are dependencies, but it's way better than what `CBDT/CBLC` does because you need these tables anyway to make a functioning font.

 ...here are the dependencies!